mzenzie/320MusicLessonPlanner/README.md

   * Refactored controllers.js to have separate controllers for editing and rescheduling.
   * Replaced the current pagination with a Angular-UI pagination, eliminating some odd errors and improving appearance.

+0.1.3 (Pre-release)
+  * Hopefully the last BETA version before 1.0.0
+  * Changed all of the date input types from text with a BootStrap datepicker to date inputs that use each browser's default method.
+This will improve user experience on iOS, Android, and Chrome. (iOS for example has its own date picker which most users would expect.)

 [node.js]:http://nodejs.org
 [Twitter Bootstrap]:http://twitter.github.com/bootstrap/